Our Gospel message comes to us today from the 24th chapter of Luke, beginning with the 13th verse, “Eating with the risen Christ.”

 Instead, they looked at one another and said:

-They didn’t know anything else had happened, but they knew that they had to tell the Good News.
-They had to go back and let the others know that Jesus was alive.
+They didn’t know anything else had happened but knew they had to tell the Good News.
+They had to return and let the others know that Jesus was alive.
 They had seen Him!
 He had been in their presence.

 He had not left them; he had not forsaken them.
 He is risen!